 Gihosoft Free Video Converter provides a 3-step easy solution to convert video files into another format, such as MP4, 4K MOV, 4K MKV, HEVC, Xvid, and MPEG.
 In addition to set output video by format, you can even convert a video into a file dedicated for a specific device, like iPhone/iPad, Samsung, Android and TV.

 Under each format/device, you can further specify the quality, resolution and encoder for the output video.
 Besides, this program allows users to edit videos with several useful built-in tools, including trim, crop, audio, effect and subtitle.
 Therefore, you can use this software to make necessary editing before converting videos for PowerPoint.
 Don’t hesitate to try Gihosoft Free Converter if your video is not supported by PowerPoint or it is not in your desired time frame.

 Part 3.
-How to Insert Video in PowerPoint
+How to Insert Local & Online Video in PowerPoint

 In Microsoft PowerPoint, users can insert videos in the desired slides in two ways.

 When you have recorded a video or downloaded a video from YouTube with a free tool, just move it to a folder on your computer, and then the thing is very simple.